MicrosoftDocs/windows-dev-docs/hub/apps/desktop/index.md

 ---
-Description: Learn how to get started building desktop apps for Windows PCs, including how to choose the right app platform for new apps and how to modernize existing apps for Windows 10.
+description: Learn how to get started building desktop apps for Windows PCs, including how to choose the right app platform for new apps and how to modernize existing apps for Windows 10.
-title: Build desktop apps for Windows PCs ms.topic: article ms.date: 11/04/2019
+title: Build desktop apps for Windows PCs ms.topic: article ms.date: 9/10/2020
 keywords: windows win32, desktop development ms.author: mcleans
 author: mcleanbyron